Verify there is an order, protocol or medical directive to support the collection of blood.

 Turn the stopcock so that the white prong points toward the patient's catheter.
-This is open beween the flush and discard syringe.
+This is open between the flush and discard syringe.

 Activate the flush device and back flush saline into the DISCARD tube or syringe.

-Ensure all blood is cleared from the needlesless access device.
+Ensure all blood is cleared from the needleless access device.

 Replace the needleless access device if residual blood remains after flushing

 Connect a new luer lock antiseptic cap on the needleless access port.

 Verify that the label name and patient are correct.

 Send blood samples to the lab in a biohazardous bag.